+“Five-day pass” means a pass that allows a fleet owner to operate a non-compliant vehicle up to five consecutive days in California one time per calendar year per vehicle.

-“Fleet” or “total fleet” means one or more vehicles owned by a fleet owner or under common ownership or control of a controlling party.
+“Fleet” or “total fleet” means one or more vehicles owned by a fleet owner or that are operated under the common ownership or control of a controlling party.
 It also includes rental or leased vehicles that are considered owned by the “fleet owner” as defined in section 2015(b).

 “Fleet owner” means the person or entity that owns the vehicles comprising the fleet.
-The owner shall be presumed to be either the person registered with the California Department of Motor Vehicles (DMV) as the owner or lessee of a vehicle, or its equivalent in another state, province, or country; vehicle ownership is based on the vehicle registration document or the vehicle title, except as specified below:
+The owner shall be presumed to be either the person or entity registered with the California Department of Motor Vehicles (DMV) as the owner or lessee of a vehicle, or its equivalent in another state, province, or country; vehicle ownership is based on the vehicle registration document or the vehicle title, except as specified below:

 For vehicles that are owned by the federal government and not registered in any state or local jurisdiction, the owner shall be the department, agency, branch, or other entity of the United States, including the United States Postal Service, to which the vehicles in the fleet are assigned or which has responsibility for maintenance of the vehicles.

-For vehicles that are rented or leased from a business that is regularly engaged in the trade or business of renting or leasing motor vehicles without drivers, including truck leases that are part of a bundled service agreement, the owner shall be presumed to be the rental or leasing entity for purposes of compliance, unless the rental or lease agreement for the vehicle is for a period of one year or longer and the terms of the rental or lease agreement or other equally reliable evidence identifies the renting operator or lessee of the vehicle as the party responsible for compliance with state laws.
+For vehicles that are rented or leased from a business that is regularly engaged in the trade or business of renting or leasing motor vehicles without drivers, including truck leases that are part of a bundled service agreement, the owner shall be presumed to be the rental or leasing entity for purposes of compliance, unless the rental or lease agreement for the vehicle is for a period of one year or longer and the terms of the rental or lease agreement identifies the renting operator or lessee of the vehicle as the party responsible for compliance with state laws.

-For purposes of enforcement, if the vehicle is inspected and cited for noncompliance with this regulation and neither the operator of the vehicle nor the rental or leasing entity can produce evidence of the party responsible for compliance with state laws, the owner shall be presumed to be both the rental or leasing entity and the renting operator or lessee of the vehicle.

 A financing company or a person that only provides financing to a third party in the form of “finance leases,” as defined in California Uniform Commercial Code Section 10103(a)(7), is not considered to own the vehicles that are financed.
-Similarly, a financing company or a person that only provides financing to a third party for powertrain retrofits is not considered to be the owner of the vehicle.
+Similarly, a financing company or a person that only provides financing to a third party for converting a vehicle to a ZEV is not considered to be the owner of the vehicle.

 “Government agency” means any federal, state, or local public agency, or any other public entity with taxing authority.

-“Gross annual revenue” means the total revenue, receipts, and sales for a consecutive 12-month period as filed with the Internal Revenue Service.
+“Gross annual revenue” means the total revenue, receipts, and sales for a consecutive 12-month period as filed with the Internal Revenue Service, or its equivalent in another country.

-“Gross vehicle weight rating” or “GVWR” means the same as California Vehicle Code (CVC) section 350, as indicated by the characters in the 4-8 positions in a standard 17-character Vehicle Identification Number (VIN).
+“Gross vehicle weight rating” or “GVWR” means the same as California Vehicle Code (CVC) section 350, as indicated by the characters in the four through eight positions in a standard 17-character Vehicle Identification Number (VIN).

 “Heavy front axle” means any front steering axle whose gross weight imposed upon the highway by the wheels is rated to exceed 12,500 lbs.
-The axle weight rating is typically found on the manufacturer’s affixed certification label which contains the Gross Axle Weight Ratings and the Gross Vehicle Weight Rating.
+The axle weight rating is typically found on the manufacturer’s affixed certification label which contains the gross axle weight ratings and the gross vehicle weight rating.

-“Historical vehicle” means a vehicle that meets the qualifications for a historical vehicle and has been issued a historical vehicle license plate pursuant to the CVC section 5004 and is operated or moved over the highway primarily for the purpose of historical exhibition or other historic vehicle club activities.
+“Historical vehicle” means a vehicle that meets the qualifications for a historical vehicle and has been issued a historical vehicle license plate pursuant to CVC section 5004 and is operated or moved over the highway primarily for the purpose of historical exhibition or other historic vehicle club activities.